CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/README.md

 # NCI-DOE-Collab-Pilot3-SYNDATA

 ## Description
-SYNDATA is a suite of statistical and machine learning models to generate discrete/categorical synthetic data.
+SYNDATA is a suite of statistical and machine learning methods to generate discrete/categorical synthetic data.
 SYNDATA is useful for data scientists and statisticians that need data to train their models but have limited access to real patient data due to HIPPA constraints.

+SYNDATA includes the following methods to generate synthetic data:
+ * Mixture of Product of Multinomials (MPoM)
+ * Independent Marginals
+ * Categorical Latent Gaussian process (CLGP)
+ * Multivariate Imputation by Chained Equations (MICE)

 For more details of the methods implemented and the metrics used to evaluate synthetic data generation models, please refer to this paper: [Generation and evaluation of synthetic patient data](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-020-00977-1).